How to Determine Mold Risks with Moisture Meters

 Before you start testing every random surface in a structure, it can help to use a thermo-hygrometer to narrow down the search area.
 How does a thermo-hygrometer help speed along the process of finding mold risks in a structure?
 By measuring the relative humidity (RH) of the air in different rooms.

 Mold growth occurs most frequently in dark, moist environments.
 Excess moisture in building materials will often lead to higher humidity levels in that area as the moisture evaporates into the air.
-With a thermo-hygrometer (also known as an RH meter), you can check the RH conditions of each room and identify rooms with a higher humidity level than what is average for the structure.
+With a thermo-hygrometer (also known as an RH meter), you can check the RH (and Temperature) conditions of each room and identify rooms with a higher humidity level than what is average for the structure.

 Rooms or areas with high concentrations of humidity are also more likely to have standing pools of water which contribute to mold growth and attract pests.
 Being able to tell which areas in a structure have high humidity allows you to narrow down your search for the source of the problem.
 In short, instead of having to manually check every surface in the building with a moisture meter, you’ll be able to focus on a small handful of affected rooms.